NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-You've requested a page on a website (`tunnel.example.com`) that is on the Cloudflare network.
-The host (`tunnel.example.com`) is configured as an Argo Tunnel, and Cloudflare is currently unable to resolve it.
+You've requested a page on a website (`tunnel.example.com`) that is on the Khulnasoft network.
+The host (`tunnel.example.com`) is configured as an Argo Tunnel, and Khulnasoft is currently unable to resolve it.

 ### Resolution